How it works

 Frequently asked questions

-How much does luggage storage cost in Savannah?
+How much does it cost to store luggage in Savannah?

-The price for luggage storage in Savannah is just $5.90/bag for the entire day.
+The price for luggage storage in Savannah is just $8/bag for the entire day.

-There are multiple locations all around Savannah which can be booked through the Bounce platform including near Chippewa Square, The Cathedral of Saint John the Baptist, The Pirates' House and many other areas.
+There are multiple locations all around Savannah which can be booked through the Bounce platform including near The Pirates' House, Colonial Park Cemetery, The Cathedral of Saint John the Baptist and many other areas.

 Is it safe to store your bags in Savannah?